Davidschlundtbodien/truck-on-ui/README.md

 - [Back End](https://github.com/ericli1996/truck-on-be)

 ## Abstract
- Truck on is a fullstack project directed towards offraoding and the desire for exploration.
-The main purpose of this app was to help off roaders find trails with activities that they enjoy.
+ Truck on is a fullstack project directed towards off-roading and the desire for exploration.
+The main purpose of this app was to help off-roaders find trails with activities that they enjoy.
 Users can search for trails based on difficulty, traffic, activities or type of trail.
-Otherwise browse from a list natvie to Colorado.
-Upon selecting a trail more details are provided such as the current weather and comments from other off roaders that have completed that specific trail.
+Otherwise browse from a list native to Colorado.
+Upon selecting a trail more details are provided such as the current weather and comments from other off-roaders that have completed that specific trail.

 ### Future Additions
  - Trail locations on interactive map